January 2013 State of Texas TravelTex Desktop and Mobile Web Sites

 choose to receive additional Texas travel information.
 If you choose to receive additional information, your address may occasionally be made available to other Texas travel industry organizations.

-If you have supplied your e-mail address and chosen to receive additional Texas travel information, it may occasionally be used to send you a message about something you have expressed an
+If you have supplied your e-mail address and chosen to receive additional Texas travel information, you may occasionally receive a message regarding something you have expressed an interest in, such as an attraction or event.
+E-mail addresses are not shared with 3rd parties.
+You may unsubscribe at any time by following the unsubscribe link at the bottom of any email sent to you.

 For site management functions, information is collected for analysis and statistical purposes.
 This information is not reported or used in any manner that would reveal personally identifiable